 How tax diversification can fuel your savings goals

-Given retirement could last several decades, it’s important to not let taxes diminish your savings more than necessary.
+Your retirement could last several decades.
+So it’s important to not let taxes diminish your savings more than necessary.
 Your financial advisor will review the tax treatments across your investment accounts during your working years.
 When you retire, they can also help you develop a sustainable withdrawal strategy with taxes in mind.

 By considering tax diversification as you invest, you can: